Shirley Chisholm: Early life and education

 Shirley Anita St. Hill was born to immigrant parents on November 30, 1924, in Brooklyn, New York City.
-She was of Guyanese and Bajan descent.
+She was of Afro-Guyanese and Afro-Barbadian descent.
 She had three younger sisters, two born within three years of her and one later.
 Her father, Charles Christopher St. Hill, was born in British Guiana before moving to Barbados.
 He arrived in New York City via Antilla, Cuba, in 1923.
 Her mother, Ruby Seale, was born in Christ Church, Barbados and arrived in New York City in 1921.

 Charles St. Hill was a laborer who worked in a factory that made burlap bags and as a baker's helper.
-Ruby St. Hill was a skilled seamstress and domestic worker who experienced the difficulty of balancing work with raising children at the same time.
+Ruby St. Hill was a skilled seamstress and domestic worker who experienced the difficulty of working outside the home while simultaneously raising her children.
 As a consequence, in November 1929, when Shirley turned five, she and her two sisters were sent to Barbados on the MS Vulcania to live with their maternal grandmother, Emaline Seale.
-She later said, "Granny gave me strength, dignity, and love.
+Shirley later said, "Granny gave me strength, dignity, and love.
 I learned from an early age that I was somebody.
-I didn't need the black revolution to tell me that."
-Shirley and her sisters lived on their grandmother's farm in the Vauxhall village in Christ Church, where she attended a one-room schoolhouse.
+I didn't need the black revolution to teach me that."
+Shirley and her sisters lived on their grandmother's farm in the Vauxhall village in Christ Church, where Shirley attended a one-room schoolhouse.
 She returned to the United States in 1934, arriving in New York on May 19 aboard the SS Nerissa.
 As a result of her time in Barbados, Shirley spoke with a West Indian accent throughout her life.
-In her 1970 autobiography Unbought and Unbossed, she wrote: "Years later I would know what an important gift my parents had given me by seeing to it that I had my early education in the strict, traditional, British-style schools of Barbados.
+In her 1970 autobiography, Unbought and Unbossed, she wrote: "Years later I would know what an important gift my parents had given me by seeing to it that I had my early education in the strict, traditional, British-style schools of Barbados.
 If I speak and write easily now, that early education is the main reason."
 In addition, she belonged to the Quaker Brethren sect found in the West Indies, and religion became important to her; however, later in life, she attended services in a Methodist church.
-As a result of her time on the island, and despite her U.S. birth, she would always consider herself a Barbadian American.
+As a result of her time on the island, and despite her U.S. birth, she always would consider herself a Barbadian American.